-- Note 4.7 Value is loaded from EEPROM, but must be equal to the Default Value in order to comply with the USB Specification in effect and provide for normal device operation.
-Specification of any other value will result in unwanted behavior and untoward operation. - Note 4.8 The descriptor type for Configuration Descriptors specified in EEPROM is a "don't care" and is always overwritten by hardware as 0x02. - Note 4.9 Default value is 01h in Self Powered mode and FAh (500mA) in Bus Powered mode. - Note: The Power Method bit of the Configuration Flags of the EEPROM may affect the default value of bmAttributes.
+- Note 4.7 Value is loaded from EEPROM, but must be equal to the Default Value in order to comply with the USB 3.0 Specification and provide for normal device operation.
+Specification of any other value will result in unwanted behavior and untoward operation. - Note 4.8 The descriptor type for Configuration Descriptors specified in EEPROM is a "don't care" and is always overwritten by hardware as 0x02. - Note 4.9 Default value is 0020h (32 bytes) when operating in USB 2.0 mode and 002Ch (44 bytes) when operating in USB 3.0 mode. - Note 4.10 Default value is 01h in Self Powered mode.
+In Bus Powered mode, default value is FAh (500mA) when operating in USB 2.0 mode and 70h (900mA) when operating in USB 3.0 mode. - Note: The Power Method bit of the Configuration Flags of the EEPROM may affect the default value of bmAttributes.

-4.5.1.3 Interface Descriptor 0
+4.5.1.3 Interface Descriptor 0 Default